atanikan/LLM-service-api/README.md

 ```

 <a name="Restful_Inference_Service"></a>
-## Adding a RESTAPI calls to Parsl workflow codes in order to run the model to achieve Inference as a service.
+## Adding RESTAPI calls to Parsl workflow codes to achieve Inference as a service.

 1. SSH tunnel to the login node of sunspot.